Raccoon problems? Our animal trappers have you covered!

 - If practical, keep refuse containers inside the garage, and set out for pickup in the morning rather than the night.

 - Keep tight fitting lids on refuse containers.
-If raccoons are removing lids to get into the can, use a heavy duty bungee cord over the top of the can.
+If raccoons are removing lids to get into the can, use a heavy duty bungee cord or strap over the top of the can.

 - Do not allow leftover pet foods to remain outside.

 - If you have fruit trees, remove any fruit on the ground.

 - Cover compost piles to prevent raccoons from feeding on food scraps

 - Quit using bird feeders if you suspect they might attract raccoons.

 - Raccoons in the garden may require an electrical fence around the garden plot.